Spiced Pear and Goat Cheese Salad. A starter with a wow factor or a super-sophisticated light lunch.

 Unlike apples, pears can be somewhat tired-tasting when roasted, even with the most generous amount of cinnamon.
 But this combination of crushed coriander seeds, cinnamon, orange and red wine vinegar turns the pear into the most sensational fruit ever.
 Combine it with the saltiness of goats cheese, the crunch of toasted almonds and a mountain of health-inducing rocket, spinach and watercress leaves and you have a taste explosion that’s one of a kind.

-A starter with a wow factor or a super-sophisticated light lunch.
-You are so worth it.
+A starter for 6 with a wow factor or a super-sophisticated light lunch for 4.

 - 1 tsp ground cinnamon